IgnemCC/UWDownloader/README.md

 ## Manual for UWDownloader (updated 16.10.2020)
 Github: https://github.com/IgnemCC/UWDownloader

-A small tool to effeciently and automatically download Lectures from BigBlueButton, hosted by univie.ac.at, using ffmpeg by https://ffmpeg.org
+A small tool to efficiently and automatically download Lectures from BigBlueButton, hosted by univie.ac.at, using ffmpeg by https://ffmpeg.org

 To download a single link, simply paste the link into the program and enter the desired file name.